Welcome to Galerie Zygos of Athens, Greece!

 This is the legacy website of Zygos fine arts magazine, est. 1955, and Galerie Zygos, est. in 1956 in Athens, Greece, founded as an ambitious low-budget effort of a young couple to fill the void of the then contemporary art scene of Athens, against the odds, and in spite of the general indifference of the wider public, but also of the government agencies, on the contemporary arts and culture.

-"Zygos" arts magazine was first published November 10, 1955, in Athens, by Frantzis Frantzeskakis (1926-2010), a young journalist and connoisseur of the arts, -the youngest brother of well-known and much respected Greek painter Errikos Frantziskakis (1908-1958)-, and Frantzis' wife Catherine.
+"Zygos" arts magazine was first published November 1955 in Athens, by Frantzis Frantzeskakis (1926-2010), a young journalist and connoisseur of the arts, -the youngest brother of well-known and much respected Greek painter Errikos Frantziskakis (1908-1958)-, and Frantzis' wife Catherine.
 Together, they launched the publication of Zygos magazine which proved to be Greece's most authoritative and longest-lived (1955-1983) fine arts magazine to date.

 In 1956, a year later, the legendary Galerie Zygos was established in Athens by the couple.
 It was the first professionally-organized fine arts gallery of Greece, and over time it exhibited the work of the finest Greek artists, and not only.

-From 1963 to 1965 Zygos operated to Roloi, the first center for applied arts in Greece, directed by Catherine Frantzeskakis, introducing over 400 innovative and creative applications by emerging but also by established Greek artists of the time.
+From 1963 to 1965 Zygos also operated to Roloi, the first center for applied arts in Greece, directed by Catherine Frantzeskakis, introducing over 400 innovative and creative applications by emerging but also by established Greek artists of the time.

 In 1982 "Zygos Annual Edition on the Hellenic Fine Arts" (1982-1985), was launched by Zygos, representing the only reference source for Greek contemporary fine arts and culture in English to date, edited by Ion Frantzeskakis, the founders' elder son.